SAADAT-Abu/alleleexpression/README.md

 ## Contributing

-ASENext is under active development and we welcome contributions!
+Alleleexpression is under active development and we welcome contributions!
 If you find a bug, have an idea to improve it, or want to help implement new features (like better sex-chromosome support), feel free to open an issue or submit a pull request.

 Let’s build this together.